Broccolly/Broccolly/README.md

 </p>

 ## Who am I?
-I am a physicist-turned-games programmer with experience using C++ to a high standard to create game engine functionality and gameplay experiences.
-I’m currently looking for work in the games industry in engine or gameplay programming roles.
+- I am a physicist-turned-games programmer with experience using C++ and other languages to a high standard to create game engine functionality and gameplay experiences.
+- I have industry experience working at Sumo Digital on a soon-to-be shipped [game](https://store.steampowered.com/app/3590560/NUTMEG_A_Nostalgic_Deckbuilding_Football_Manager/) across the full development period.
+- I have a PhD in Physics and am able to parse, understand and apply advanced mathematical techniques.
+- I have learnt to use a range of game engines through professional training and game jams.
+- I’m currently looking for work in the games industry in engine or gameplay programming roles.

 ## My Skills
 - Languages : C++, Python, C#, Lua, SQL, FORTRAN
 - Professional experience working with an in-house game engine
 - Professional training in Unreal (Blueprint and C++)
-- Hobbyist experience working with Unity, Godot, and Pico-8
+- Game jam experience with Unity, Godot, and Pico-8
 - Broad and deep physics knowledge with experience creating a physics engine for games from scratch
 - Fluency in mathematical methods for games including 3D graphics, quaternions and matrices
 - High Performance Computing (HPC) including OpenMP and MPI